Non-finite Clauses

 Non-finite Verbs and Catenative Verbs

-A bare infinitive can be used in non-finite clauses to indicate that someone caused or helped to do something, or to show the manner in which something was done.
+A bare infinitive can be used as the object of specific prepositions as well as some verbs to indicate that someone caused or helped to do something.
 Here are some examples:

 They passed the hallway talking to each other.